bjcliangMIT/Readings/Network.md

 * DellaPosta, D., Shi, Y., & Macy, M. (2015).
 Why do liberals drink lattes?
 American Journal of Sociology, 120(5), 1473-1511.
 * Centola, Damon.
 2010.
 “The Spread of Behavior in an Online Social Network Experiment” Science 2010: 1194-1197.
 * Murphy, Charles, et al. “Deep Learning of Contagion Dynamics on Complex Networks.”
 Nature Communications, vol. 12, no. 1, 2021, doi:10.1038/s41467-021-24732-2.
+* Robert Huckfeldt and John Sprague.
+Networks in Context: The Social Flow of Political Information.
+The American Political Science Review, 81(4):1197–1216,1987
+* David W. Nickerson.
+Is Voting Contagious?
+Evidence from Two Field Experiments.
+American Political Science Review, 102(01):49–57, 2008
+* Ryan D Enos.
+Causal effect of intergroup contact on exclusionary attitudes.
+Proceedings of the National Academy of Sciences, 111(10):3699–3704, 2014

 ### Causal Inference
 * Yann Bramoullé, Habiba Djebbari, and Bernard Fortin (2020) [Peer Effects in Networks: A Survey](https://www.annualreviews.org/doi/10.1146/annurev-economics-020320-033926), Annual Review of Economics, vol. 12, no. 1, 2020, pp. 603–629.,